TedHusted/awake/awake.md/awake.md

 	Noah offers, “I talked to Elena Vargas.
 She says the recording of the meeting was altered, at least as she remembers it.”

-	“Board, add a bubble to ‘Meeting with superior’ that says ‘Altered Video’ with a question mark.”
+	“Board, add a bubble to ‘Meeting with manager’ that says ‘Altered Video’ with a question mark.”
 Per Carla’s instructions, the bubble appeared.

 	“We can prove that the wheelchair security video was altered,” says Tate.

 	This time Carla used her link.
 Another bubble appeared, connected to the ‘Wheelchair Incident’.

-	“Board,”says Noah, “add ‘Altered Commit Author’ with a question mark to Meeting with Superior. — That’s what Elena says was altered in the video.
+	“Board,”says Noah, “add ‘Altered Commit Author’ with a question mark to Meeting with Superior. — That’s what Elena says was changed in the video.
 Brent told her the commit was made by the Admin account, and then later Adrian said it was Brent himself who made it.”

 	Tate says, “We found that the Test Mode for both devices could have been used to cause the crashes.”